 Overhead floodlighting is needed to illuminate the sports courts for training and game purposes.
-Lighting may also be provided for security of buildings, roadways and car parks and safe operation of the campground.
-Such lighting can create light spill and glare for neighbouring properties that may adversely affect surrounding rural amenity values.
+Lighting may also be provided for security of buildings, roadways and car parks.
+Such lighting can create light spill and glare for neighbouring properties that may adversely affect surrounding amenity values.
 Light glare may also affect the safe and efficient operation of roads.
 In addition lighting required for recreation reserve activities may result in upward waste light being produced.

-Floodlighting is provided for the tennis/netball courts to enable practice and play during the hours of darkness.
-Lighting is also provided for the safe operation of the campground.
-Effects from this lighting have been present for some time and are an existing part of the environment.
-Additionally, given the rural setting and large distances from rural dwellings effects associated with floodlighting will be minor.
+At Broadfield Reserve the tennis/netball courts have floodlighting provided to enable practice and play during the hours of darkness.
+The effects from this lighting have been present for some time and given the rural environment effects on neighbouring properties will be minor given the large distances between dwellings.